f1lby/wifihotspot/README.md

-**Create a Wi-Fi hotspot in Kali Linux.**
+## Create a Wi-Fi hotspot in Kali Linux.

 **I have created a simple set of configuration files and a bash script to spin up a Wi-Fi hotspot using Kali Linux and any old spare PC or Raspberry Pi you have knocking around.
-Should be fine with Ubuntu, Debian or similar...**<br><br>
+Should be fine with Ubuntu, Debian or similar...
+It uses dnsmasq, hostapd and iptables to get things done.**<br><br>
 Assuming your Linux is working fine on a physical PC (not a VM) and connected to a working Ethernet port, using the contents of this repository should enable you to have a simple WPA-2 personal Wi-Fi access point up & running in minutes!<br><br>
-PLEASE NOTE, the password for the Wi-Fi in *hostapdwpa2personal.conf* is rather weak and it is advised to change it for something far more secure!<br><br>
+PLEASE NOTE, the Wi-Fi passphrases in the hostapd conf files might be unsuitable and should be changed for something far more secure!<br><br>
 Prerequisites:<br>

 * PC, laptop or Pi